python/cpython/Doc/library/json.rst

    .. versionchanged:: 3.1
       Added support for *object_pairs_hook*.

-   *parse_float*, is an optional function that will be called with the string of every JSON float to be decoded.
+   *parse_float* is an optional function that will be called with the string of every JSON float to be decoded.
 By default, this is equivalent to ``float(num_str)``.
    This can be used to use another datatype or parser for JSON floats (e.g. :class:`decimal.Decimal`).

-   *parse_int*, is an optional function that will be called with the string of every JSON int to be decoded.
+   *parse_int* is an optional function that will be called with the string of every JSON int to be decoded.
 By default, this is equivalent to ``int(num_str)``.
 This can be used to use another datatype or parser for JSON integers (e.g. :class:`float`).

-   *parse_constant*, is an optional function that will be called with one of the following
+   *parse_constant* is an optional function that will be called with one of the following
    strings: ``'-Infinity'``, ``'Infinity'``, ``'NaN'``.
    This can be used to raise an exception if invalid JSON numbers are encountered.